 Cervical cancer is the second most common form of cancer affecting women in the country.

-> Start having a regular pap smear screening every two to three years from the age of 21 until about 65 years.
+> Start having a regular pap smear screening every two to three years from the age of 21 until about 65 years, or as recommended by your healthcare provider.

 3. HIV/AIDS